-(A) Mean intensity divided by standard deviation (I/σ) (left axis, dotted lines) and the half-set correlation coefficient (CC1/2) (right axis, solid lines) for PCH-2 native diffraction data (see Table 1) along the three principal axes a* (red), b* (yellow), and c* (blue).
+(A) Mean diffraction intensity divided by standard deviation (I/σ) (left axis, dotted lines) and the half-set correlation coefficient (CC1/2) (right axis, solid lines) for PCH-2 native diffraction data (see Table 1) along the three principal axes a* (red), b* (yellow), and c* (blue).
 Resolution cutoffs corresponding to an I/σ of 1.0 and a CC1/2 of 0.5 for c* (3.2 Å) and a*/b* (2.3 Å) are shown as dashed lines.
-(B) Refined 2Fo-Fc electron density at 2.3 Å resolution, contoured at 1.0 σ, for the bound ADP and surrounding residues in PCH-2 chain B. View is equivalent to Figure 1G; the small AAA domain has been removed for clarity.
+(B) Simulated-annealing Fo-Fc electron density map, contoured at 3.0 σ, calculated from a model missing all bound nucleotides and SO4- ions.
+Views roughly equivalent to Figure 2E are shown for each chain in the PCH-2 hexamer.

-Figure 1-source data 1

-PCH-2 Native diffraction dataset

-MTZ-formatted file with diffraction data for PCH-2.
-Deposited at the Protein Data Bank under PDB ID 4XGU (currently awaiting processing and approval) (see Table 1).

-Figure 1-source data 2

-PCH-2 Native structure PDB file

-PDB-formatted file with final refined coordinates and refinement statistics for the PCH-2 structure.
-Deposited at the Protein Data Bank under PDB ID 4XGU (currently awaiting processing and approval) (see Table 1).

-Figure 2.
+Figure 3.

 Conformational changes within the PCH-2 hexamer.

 (A) Structural basis for nucleotide binding-dependent conformational changes.
 All six subunits (A/D dark blue, B/E light blue, C/F green) are overlaid based on their large AAA domains, and their small AAA domains are represented by a single α-helix, residues 323-342.
 (B) Relative orientation of large and small AAA domains in different subunit types.
 Bound ADP and SO4- ions are shown as sticks.
-While the small AAA domain position varies widely between subunits, all six subunit-subunit interfaces are equivalent, forming six rigid-body units within the hexamer (see Figure 2-figure supplement 1).
-(C) “Closed” (blue) and “open” (green) ClpX monomers in the nucleotide-free ClpX hexamer (Glynn et al., 2009) (Stinson et al., 2013).
+While the small AAA domain position varies widely between subunits, all six subunit-subunit interfaces are equivalent, forming six rigid-body units within the hexamer (see Figure 3-figure supplement 1).
+(C) “Closed” (blue) and “open” (green) ClpX monomers in the nucleotide-free ClpX hexamer (PDB ID 3HTE; (Glynn et al., 2009)).
+Later work showed that the “closed” conformation is compatible with nucleotide binding (Stinson et al., 2013).
 (D) Top view of the asymmetric PCH-2 hexamer, with subunits colored as in (A) and (B), and pore loops (residues 217-226) colored magenta.
-(Glynn et al., 2009)(E) Sequence alignment of pore loop region in PCH-2 orthologs, and equivalent region of human p97 and NSF, and E. coli ClpX.
+(E) Pore-side view of PCH-2 D/E/F chains (A/B/C chains removed), showing the axial staggering of these subunits’ pore loops.
+(F) Top view of the nucleotide-free ClpX hexamer (Glynn et al., 2009), with “closed” and “open” subunits colored as in PCH-2 and pore loops (residues 145-153) colored magenta.
+(G) Pore-side view of ClpX D/E/F chains (A/B/C removed), colored as in (F).
+(H) Sequence alignment of pore loop region in PCH-2 orthologs, and equivalent region of human p97 and NSF, and E. coli ClpX.
 Magenta box: PCH-2 pore loop; Yellow boxes: NSF “YVG” and ClpX “GYVG” motifs.
-(F) Pore-side view of D/E/F chains (A/B/C chains removed), showing the axial staggering of these subunits’ pore loops.
-See Figure 2-figure supplement 2 for equivalent top and pore-side views of ClpX.
-(G) Schematic model for ATP-driven conformational changes in PCH-2, with pore-side view equivalent to panel F. As the left-most subunit binds ATP (blue; represented by the closed “ATP”-like state in chain D), hydrolyzes ATP to ADP (light blue; PCH-2 chain E), then releases hydrolyzed ADP (green; PCH-2 chain F), its pore loop (magenta) undergoes axial motions that drive substrate remodeling.
+(I) Schematic model for ATP-driven conformational changes in PCH-2, with pore-side view equivalent to panel F. As the left-most subunit binds ATP (blue; represented by the closed “ATP”-like state in chain D), hydrolyzes ATP to ADP (light blue; represented by PCH-2 chain E), then releases hydrolyzed ADP (green; represented by PCH-2 chain F), its pore loop (magenta) undergoes axial motions that drive substrate remodeling.

-Figure 2-figure supplement 1.
+Figure 3-figure supplement 1.

 The asymmetric PCH-2 hexamer is composed of equivalent rigid-body groups.